Understanding Control Technologies

 Overview

-Artificial Intelligence (AI) and Machine Learning (ML) has received a new impetus in recent years and offers opportunities for services and products.
-There are many areas where artificial intelligence and machine learning is already having an impact that will affect industrial control systems design, ranging from the design procedures to the improvement in the performance and robustness of systems.
-AI and ML offer solutions to some of the most difficult problems.
-For example, how to reduce the design time and commissioning time for systems that have difficult dynamics.
+Artificial Intelligence (AI) and Machine Learning (ML) have gained significant momentum in recent years, opening up new opportunities for services and products.
+These technologies are already impacting various aspects of industrial control systems design, from enhancing design procedures to improving system performance and robustness.
+AI and ML provide solutions to complex challenges, such as reducing design and commissioning times for systems with difficult dynamics.

 Instructors